nickbeau/PracticeAutomation/README.md

 The following are contents of this repository:

 * [Section 1](./Documentation/Module1.md) In this module we learn how to automate the creation and renaming of folders and the automatic copying of documents
+* [Section 2](./Documentation/Module2.md) In this module we learn how to automate the process of sending happy birthday emails to clients from a list in SharePoint Online